 Items available through Anindilyakwa Art include naturally hand dyed textiles, paintings (ochres and acrylics on canvas, bark and shells), weavings, hand crafted jewellery, ceremonial and traditional wood works and carvings (spears, woomeras, coolamons, clap sticks, miniature canoes, didgeridoos, boomerangs and carved animals).

-Aboriginal Culture Art & Culture Authentic Aboriginal Arts and Crafts Carpark Caters for hearing impairment Indigenous owned and controlled Public Toilet Wheelchair access
+Aboriginal Culture Art & Culture Authentic Aboriginal Arts and Crafts Carpark Caters for hearing impairment Indigenous owned and controlled International Public Toilet Wheelchair access